-Check out the full post, and download the handout HERE.
+Check out the Exercise and Download the Practice Sheet HERE

 EXERCISE: To practice the art of shading gems accurately with confidence.

 This exercise is to be confident in adding gems, jewelry, or ornate decorations to your future character designs or adding set details.
 Adding simple gems around a necklace, head pieces or through other jewelry pieces can add that extra detail your character may need to add more interest.
 These are simple to create and when you know how to add them accurately, it’s a nice tool you can feel confident working in your character designs!
 Below is the handout sheet and you can HIDE the layer containing all the wording and “tips” so that you are left with 6 clean outlines of different gems.

 The 6 different gems are as follows:

 - Smooth Gems, often seen with a translucent color and material.
 Allow light to pass through the gem and work with the tip chart further down below